peteroupc/peteroupc.github.io/colorgen.md

 - **Black and white.** Generate `[0, 0, 0]` (black) if `Luminance(color) < 0.5`, or `[1, 1, 1]` (white) otherwise.
 - **Contrasting color.** A _contrasting color_ is a foreground (text) color with high contrast to the background color or vice versa.
 For example, if [`Luminance(color)`](#Relative_Luminance_Grayscale) is 0.5 or less, select `[1, 1, 1]` (white) as a contrasting color; otherwise, select `[0, 0, 0]` (black) as a  contrasting color.<sup>[(21)](#Note21)</sup>

-Finding the **average relative luminance of an image** or collection of colors is often equivalent to&mdash;
+Finding the **average relative luminance** of a collection of colors (including a raster image) is often equivalent to&mdash;
-- adding all the relative luminances (`Luminance(color)`) of the colors in the image or collection, then
+- adding all the relative luminances (`Luminance(color)`) of the colors in the collection, then
 - dividing the result by the number of such colors.

 <a id=Color_Schemes></a>